¾ÅÉ«ÊÓÆµ

 Brief Description

-Explore the stories behind families and communities with a master’s degree that blends genealogy and academic history.
-The MA in History of Family equips you with the tools to investigate how families lived, worked, and changed over time both locally and globally.
+Explore the stories behind families and communities with a master’s degree that combines genealogy and academic history.
+Delivered fully online for maximum flexibility.
+The MA in History of Family equips you with the tools to investigate how families lived, worked, and evolved over time, both locally and globally.

-You’ll learn how to uncover and interpret historical records, analyse social and cultural contexts, and produce meaningful research that connects personal histories to broader historical narratives.
-Whether you're a recent graduate or a lifelong learner with a passion for family history, this programme offers a supportive and flexible learning environment tailored to your interests.
+Whether you’re a recent graduate or a lifelong learner passionate about family history, this programme offers a supportive and flexible learning environment tailored to your interests.

-Delivered on campus or online, the course is ideal for anyone looking to deepen their research skills, pursue a career in heritage or education, or simply explore the past through the lens of family life.
+Ideal for anyone looking to deepen research skills, pursue a career in heritage or education, or simply explore the past through the lens of family life.

 During this programme, you will: